Pre-Departure Orientation = OVS 203

 If you don’t think you can fit in a study abroad program, think about a January-Term program during your sophomore or junior year.
 These are open to all students and shouldn’t conflict with any degree requirements.
 In fact, these courses help you meet a degree requirement by fulfilling your experiential requirement.

 Did you know?
 Studying abroad for a semester means that you've fulfilled your experiential requirement too!

 Deciding What Courses To Take Abroad:

 You can obtain information about specific courses offered at your exchange site through the websites of the institutions you are interested in.
-Look for classes that you are interested in, and also classes that look similar to courses offered at Maryville College on your paradigm.
+Look for classes that interest you, and also classes that look similar to courses offered at Maryville College on your paradigm.
 Please be flexible, as particular sites may not have the exact courses your need.

 Meet with your academic advisor as you are filling out your application form to make sure you have a good understanding of what courses you should be looking for during your study abroad program.
 Do you need to look for specific courses for your major, minor, or general education requirements?
 Or can you take all electives?
 You will also need to meet with your advisor soon after acceptance to get approval for courses you will take while abroad, your schedule when you return, and your progress towards graduation.